SecretJuice/startup/notes.md

 ### PicoCSS container class
 Don't fret when the provided picocss container class doesn't look centered.
 It's likely just adhereing to it's size steps defined [here](https://picocss.com/docs/container)

+### React Routing
+React uses an interesting routing approach.
+It seems easy to use (at least here at the small scale), I wonder what this would look like at a larger scale.